ilovemyminutes/ilovemyminutes/README.md

 ### 🤗Jihyeong Ko
-Hi there, this is Jihyeong Ko enjoying AI business.
+Hi there, this is Jihyeong Ko enjoying AI field.
 I'm interested in AI-based services for users' satisfaction these days.
-Towards a great engineer, I just keep rocking day by day👊.
+Towards a specialist, I just keep rocking day by day👊.

 ### 👀Contact
 - Email. silkstaff@naver.com